grifferz/pah-irc/README.md

 *   `deal me in`

     Join in to the currently-active game.
 You'll receive a hand at the next deal.

     If the game already has 20 players then you will need to wait until one of them resigns.

+    If the game now has enough players to start then it will start.

 *   `resign`